ANTHONUSS/DiscordBackground/README.md

 ## ToDo

-- The nitro themes are still buggy.
+- Some UI elements are not present (but nothing extreme)